 Brazil is a country of great culture and history.
 From Christ the Redeemer to Copacabana Beach, there is great heritage around every corner.
 Another gift to the world has been cachaça, used to make the Cherry Bomb.

 Similar to rum, this spirit is made from fermented sugar cane juice.
-It is well known that cachaça takes pride of place in the Caipirinha cocktail, but it is also used in many other drinks to add complex vegetal notes.
+It is well known that cachaça takes pride in the Caipirinha cocktail, but it is also used in many other drinks to add complex vegetal notes.

 - 1.5 oz cachaça